-The dual contouring method [15] has been extended to uniform hexahedral mesh generation by analyzing each interior vertex (a grid point inside the interval volume) shared by eight different cells, which are either boundary cells or interior cells [38] [39].
-A minimizer point is calculated for each boundary cell, and the cell center is set as the minimizer point for each interior cell.
-Those eight minimizer points construct a hexahedron.
+The dual contouring method [2] has been extended to uniform hexahedral mesh generation by analyzing each interior vertex (a grid point inside the interval volume) shared by eight different cells, which are either boundary cells or interior cells [4] [5].
+One minimizer is calculated for each boundary cell, and the cell center is set as the minimizer for each interior cell.
+Those eight minimizers construct a hexahedron.
 In this section, we will focus on adaptive hexahedral mesh generation.